-varied Texas has agricultural industry across the state.
-Agriculture provides jobs, food sources, trade, and port facilities used in the distribution of goods.
+Texas has varied agricultural industry across the state.
+Agriculture provides jobs, food sources, trade, and port used facilities in distribution of goods.
 This industry experienced serious loss from the rains and winds of Hurricane Harvey.

-As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension Service economists.
+As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension Service economists.33

-Source: AgriLife Extension Twitter Feed; https://twitter.com/txextension numbers do include industry infrastructure such as fencing that must be repaired or replaced and approximately 200,000 bales of hay lost, it does not include an estimated number of dead livestock.
+Source: AgriLife Extension Twitter Feed; https://twitter.com/txextension numbers do include industry infrastructure such as fencing that must be repaired or replaced and approximately 200,000 bales of hay lost, 34 it does not include an estimated number of dead livestock.
 These numbers are estimated to be in the tens of thousands.
 The reports also do not include losses to the fishing industry, including decreased fishing activity and storm-related damage to vessels and equipment.
 This estimate will not be available until after oyster season ends in late spring 2018.
-These forthcoming numbers will cause the losses in the agriculture industry to continue to increase.
+35 These forthcoming numbers will cause the losses in the agriculture industry to continue to increase.